 1. How do hard inquiries affect my credit score?

-3. Will I see my hard Inquiries and soft inquiries on my credit report?
+3. Will I see my hard inquiries and soft inquiries on my credit report?

 4. Will the lenders see my soft inquiries?